S. 4213: Data Center Water and Energy Transparency Act of 2026

 Who benefits from S. 4213?

-Affected units of local government, including counties, cities, towns, townships, villages, and other general-purpose local governments, can request access to reports.
-That gives them concrete monthly energy and water data and 5-year projections when planning utilities, roads, and land use.
+Counties, cities, towns, and other local governments could request a covered facility's report.
+That puts concrete monthly energy and water figures and five-year projections in front of officials planning utilities, roads, and land use.

 State governments and utility planners

-States can collect reports from data centers at or above 25 megawatts, aggregate the information, and use it to understand regional demand.
-They also may assess fees on operators to support the data collection system.
+States could collect reports from every facility at or above 25 megawatts, aggregate the data, and use it to understand regional demand.
+They could also charge operators fees to cover the cost of running the program.

 Federal agencies tracking resource use

-The EPA, Department of Energy, and Department of Agriculture would receive standardized data measured in kilowatt-hours and gallons, along with ISO-based PUE and WUE metrics.
-That makes nationwide comparisons easier across States, territories, tribes, and places like the Federated States of Micronesia, the Marshall Islands, and Palau.
+The EPA, Energy, and Agriculture would receive standardized data measured in kilowatt-hours and gallons, plus ISO-based efficiency scores.
+That makes it easier to compare demand across states, territories, and tribes.

 Who is affected by S. 4213?